datoujinggzj/zg104.github.io/_posts/2020-05-24-Aritificial-Neural-Network-In-TF-2.0.md.md

 [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) is the most powerful branch of Machine Learning.
 It's a technique that instructs your computer to do what comes naturally to humans: learn by example.
 Deep learning is a critical technology behind driverless cars, enabling them to recognize a stop sign or to distinguish a pedestrian from a lamppost.
 It is the key to voice control in consumer devices like phones, tablets, TVs, and hands-free speakers.
 Deep learning is getting lots of attention lately and for good reason.
 It’s achieving results that were not possible before.

-## Neural Networks versus traditional ML methods
+## Neural Networks vs. Traditional ML Algorithms

 As is known, deep learning is basically deep neural networks which contains multiple hidden layers composed of a great many hidden units.
 That is where "deep" comes from.
 So, what is the difference between Neural Networks and traditional machine learning methods?